17 Ways to Accelerate Your Student Loan Payoff

 9. Leverage your home equity.

 If you’re a homeowner, you might be able to leverage the equity you’ve built up to pay off your student loans.
 A student loan payoff refinance through SoFi consolidates your student loans with your existing mortgage, and then refinances the total amount.
 If you qualify for a lower rate, you can save on mortgage interest and pay off student loans in one fell swoop.
+Want to learn more about how to manage your student loans?
+Check out our Student Loan Help Center.

 THE DEVIL IN THE DETAILS